-The two main ways for our body to absorb vitamin D are from the sun and also through our diets.
-It is very difficult to absorb vitamin D adequately from food sources and the sun, so a supplement is commonly advised.
+There are two main ways our body can absorb vitamin D: from the sun and from our diets.
+Getting enough from either of these can be difficult, so a supplement is commonly advised.

-- Individuals with darkerskin need to spend more time in the sun to absorb the same amount of vitamin D as someone with lighter skin.
-This is due to melanin that is in our skin.1 Melanin gives our skin it’s colour.
+Individuals with darker skin need to spend more time in the sun to absorb the same amount of vitamin D as someone with lighter skin.
+This is due to the melanin that is in our skin.
+Melanin gives our skin it’s colour.
 When we have more melanin, our skin is darker.
 This blocks more UV-B rays, therefore blocking the absorption of vitamin D.

-- When we expose our skin to the UV-B rays during a day at the beach in a swim suit, at the end of the day, the amount of vitamin D absorbed is equivalent to 10,000- 25,000 IU2.
+When we expose our skin to the UV-B rays during a day at the beach in a swimsuit, at the end of the day, the amount of vitamin D absorbed is equivalent to 10,000 - 25,000 IU.
 So, the more skin you expose, the more vitamin D you can absorb.

-- Sunscreen can block up to 98 per cent of UV-B rays.1
+Sunscreen can block up to 98 per cent of UV-B rays.

-- Older adults have a more difficult time producing vitamin D from sun exposure.2
+Older adults have a more difficult time producing vitamin D from sun exposure.